 Frequently Asked Questions – Externships

 Am I eligible for an externship?
-If you've completed your first year and are in good academic standing, then you are probably eligible for an externship.
+If you've successfully completed 28 credits toward the J.D. degree and are in good academic standing, then you are probably eligible for an externship.
 Be sure, though, that you read all of the eligibility rules posted on MyLaw.
 You can also read a summary of those rules here.

 Where can I do an externship?
 Typically, you can do an externship at a governmental or non-profit agency.
 For details about placement sites that have already been approved, contact the Clinics and Externships Program.
 If the agency that you're interested in isn't already an approved placement site, you can initiate the process for it to become an approved placement site.

 How can I find an externship?
 Many placements advertise opportunities through the Center for Career Planning and Professional Development, so check Symplicity often.
 But you should treat a search for an externship like any other job search and pursue your interests.